byrokrat/accounting/README.md

 Usage
 -----
 > NOTE!
-This package is under development and the API may change.
+This package is under development and the API subject to change.

 Transaction data can be read and written in the [SIE](http://www.sie.se/) format.